Tsavo National Park Guide

 One of the places to stay at Tsavo West National Park is Severin Safari Camp.
-The tents are really comfortable, spacious and tastefully furnished with wonderful views of miles and miles of Africa with the Mt.
+The tents are really comfortable, spacious, and tastefully furnished with wonderful views of miles and miles of Africa with Mt.
 Kilimanjaro as a beautiful backdrop.
-There are small waterholes in front of the tents and the main building that houses the dining area, bar, reception and shop attract animals throughout the night.
+There are small waterholes in front of the tents and the main building that houses the dining area, bar, reception, and shop attract animals throughout the night.

 Kilaguni Serena has 56 rooms, a swimming pool, and conference facilities.
 It has wonderful views from its bar and dining terrace overlooking a very active waterhole.

 Kitani Bandas is a self-catering accommodation option that was built in the early 1950s and the first accommodation built in Tsavo.
 The property has been renovated with a sensitivity to its original design.
 The bandas stock basic items for self-caterers.

 Voyager Ziwani Camp is located on the southwest adjoining the park on a private thirty thousand acre conservancy.
 On the banks of a river, the camp offers a high level of privacy and is popular with couples.